VisTrails/VisTrails/doc/usersguide/packages.rst

 configure by clicking on it (a package must be enabled to be configurable).
 If the ``Configure`` button is disabled, it means the package does not have a configuration object.
-When you do click ``Configure``, a dialog like the one in Figure :ref:`fig-packages-afrontconfigurationwindow` will appear.
+When you do click ``Configure``, a dialog like the one in Figure :ref:`Configuration window for a package... <fig-packages-afrontconfigurationwindow>` will appear.

 .. _fig-packages-afrontconfigurationwindow: